Education in Himachal Pradesh

+Himachal Pradesh was under the direct control of the British colonial rule in the mid 19th century.
+Also, the state was the summer capital of India during the British colonial rule.
+Hence, the standard of education provided in the state has reached to a considerably high level.
+The state has several highly reputed educational institutions for higher studies.

+The Indian Institute of Technology Mandi, Himachal Pradesh University (HPU), Indian Institute of Management Sirmaur and NIT Hamirpur are some of the pioneer institutions located in the state.
+The University Grants Commission (UGC) has allocated Rs 45 million to Himachal Pradesh University in the 10th plan which is an increase of nearly 70% over the ninth one.

+The All India Institute of Medical Sciences is located in Bilasur district.

 The government is working constantly to prepare various plans to strengthen the education system of Himachal.
-The state government has decided to start up with 3 major nursing colleges to develop the health system in the state.
+The state government has decided to start up with three major nursing colleges to develop the health system in the state.

 Himachal has one of the highest literacy rates in India.
 Hamirpur District is among the top districts in the country for literacy.
 Education rates among women are quite encouraging in the state.

 Himachal Pradesh is home to many educational institutions offering a wide variety of courses.
 There are five universities, eight medical colleges, five dental colleges and two engineering colleges in the state.
 There are over 10,000 primary schools, 1,000 secondary schools and more than 1,300 high schools in Himachal.
 Hindi and English are compulsory languages in schools whereas Punjabi, Sanskrit, Tamil, Telugu and Urdu are chosen as optional languages.

 In meeting the constitutional obligation to make primary education compulsory, Himachal has now become the first state in India to make elementary education accessible to every child in the state.

 Himachal Pradesh government is also very keen to transform this state into an education hub.

 In March 2008, Government of India made an announcement stating that as part of the 11th five-year plan, an Indian Institute of Technology will be established in this state.
 Further, Atal Bihari Vajpayee Government Engineering and Technology Institute has been started at Pragatinagar, in Shimla district.
 This college will have engineering related courses such as ITI, Diploma and Degree all in same campus.